albertsen/storyteller/stories/pudong/pudong.md

 »Here you go.
 Took it last night from the bar at the top of the Financial Centre.
 Fucking hot up there, and they charge way too much for the booze.
-I hope you’re holding up.«
+I hope you’re okay.«

 Es sah aus wie eine Fototapete.
 Man erkannte die Umrisse der Häuser, die so hoch erschienen, wenn man an ihnen vorbeilief, aber so winzig